section-engineering-education/engineering-education/articles/image-classifier-keras/index.md

 ![training_val_test_split](/engineering-education/build-image-classifier-keras/11.jpg "")

 The first argument is the path to the dataset.
 The next parameter is the *target_size*.
-All the images will be resized to the specified target size of 200x200.
+It will resize all the images to the specified target size of 200x200.
 The *batch size* defines how many images we want to have in each batch.
-We will use a batch size of 32 and the class mode is either *binary* or *categorical*. *Binary* is for two output classes while categorical is for more than two classes.
-Since we are working with only 2 classes, we will set the class mode to *binary*.
+We will use a batch size of 32, and the class mode is either *binary* or *categorical*. *Binary* is for two output classes, while categorical is for more than two classes.
+Since we are working with only *two* classes, we will set the class mode to *binary*.

-The *subset* parameter keeps track of the images that will be used for training and validation from the *train_dir*.
+The *subset* parameter keeps track of the images we will use for training and validation from the *train_dir*.
 We don’t need the *subset* parameter for the test generator.
-The *subset* parameter is used only if *validation_split* is set.
+We use the subset parameter only if we use validation_split.

-**Note:** We only apply image augmentation to the training set, but we can normalize the validation and test set as well.
+**Note:** We only apply image augmentation to the training set.
+We can normalize the validation and test set as well.

 To get the class indices, we use the *class_indices* attribute.